 - Subtract the number of vacation hours used in the current period.

-- Multiply the ending number of accrued vacation hours by the employee's hourly wage to arrive at the correct accrual that should be on the company's books.
+- Multiply the ending number of accrued vacation hours by the employee's hourly wage rate to arrive at the correct accrual that should be on the company's books.

 - If the amount already accrued for the employee from the preceding period is lower than the correct accrual, then record the difference as an addition to the accrued liability.
 If the amount already accrued from the preceding period is higher than the correct accrual, then record the difference as a reduction of the accrued liability.